Dinushawh/NodeJs-Backend-Application-Whether-App/README.md

 }

 get data by date
-> open the POSTMAN and create a new http request, and insert this link https://node-js-backend-application-whether-app.vercel.app/api/get-user-data
+> open the POSTMAN and create a new http request in post method, and insert this link https://node-js-backend-application-whether-app.vercel.app/api/get-user-data

 add the data in json file format
 > {